 Employee advocacy and spotlighting employees are a great way to put a face on the company and personalize the brand.
 Whether it is a small or large business, this strategy always brings positive results because the truth is that behind every company, there are real people.

-Those conversations and connections employees are able to create between clients or potential customers can help them solve problems and it is also an opportunity to give advice, which generates a positive situation that will drive conversations to their solution, which of course, is the perfect marketing.
-It also generates trust and creates more sustainable relationships.
+Those conversations and connections employees are able to create between clients or potential customers can help them solve problems.
+It is also an opportunity to give advice, which generates a positive situation that will drive conversations to their solution, which of course, is the perfect marketing.
+In addition, this generates trust and creates more sustainable relationships.

 All of these elements combined can help you and your brand develop greater trust and empathy, which translates into more sustainable relationships.
 There are many ways marketing can help build better and lasting business relationships and one of them is through social media.

 Business relationships are connections that are created between all entities that are part of commerce.
 From business partners to stakeholders, board members, coworkers, employers, and employees.
 If you still do not know why building relationships is important for business, we tell you more here!

 Tricycle Europe offers a coaching program that seeks to help transform the behavior and mindset of a company’s employees to achieve that what we have explained in the article becomes a reality.